tj-actions/sync-release-version/README.md

 bumpversion
 -----------

-Increases a project version with new release version numbers.
+Sync release version.

-Search an replace old versions with new release tags.
+Update files that reference a project version with new release number.

 ```yaml
 ...